About Eyes

 Sound familiar?

-That initial observation is brought into blunt, terrifying focus by the Israel-HAMAS War now in its sixth week.
+That initial observation is brought into blunt, terrifying focus by the Israel-HAMAS War.

 Let us remember what we, the Allies, did to Caen, in 1944.
 The Allies had to break the enemy’s hold on that ancient city, and to not do so would have juddered the Normandy Invasion to a halt and given the Nazis a foothold.
-The price paid for the relentless allied bombing and shelling was killed 20,000 French civilians killed as well raising to the ground, Caen.
+The price paid for the relentless allied bombing and shelling was 20,000 French civilians killed as well as the raising to the ground of Caen.
 Why?
 Because the enemy made it a fortified position and hid behind the civilian population.
+Middle East tactics are not new tactics.

 I’m moved to include here my German friend’s comment and advice regarding this website because she is absolutely correct, and I am, indeed, grateful to her.